-HPE Smart Storage SR controllers
+HPE Smart Array SR controllers

-The capacitor pack can support up to three devices or 600 joules.
+The capacitor pack can support up to three devices.

 This server supports the HPE Smart Storage Hybrid Capacitor with the 145mm cable.

 Before installing the HPE Smart Storage Hybrid Capacitor, verify that the system BIOS meets the minimum firmware requirements to support the capacitor pack.